 Disponible en Español |

 Genetic disorders, or hereditary disorders, can be passed along from parents to their children through their genes.
-If you’ve ever been curious about your risk of getting – or passing along – a disorder due to your family medical history, then you want to talk with a genetic counselor.
+If you are curious about your risk of getting – or passing along – a disorder due to your family medical history, then you want to talk with a genetic counselor.

-According to the National Society of Genetic Counselors, these medical professionals can play a crucial role in your health care journey.
-Genetic counselors can meet with you before and after genetic testing to determine your risk of developing a genetic disorder or passing one along to a child.
+According to the National Society of Genetic Counselors, these medical professionals can play a crucial role in your health care.
+Genetic counselors meet with you before and after genetic testing to assess your risk of developing a genetic disorder or passing one along to a child.

 Genetic counselors can: